sifriger-msft/sql-server-samples/samples/demos/sql-graph/recommendation-system/README.md

 ### Build a sample recommendation system using SQL Graph

 Supposing to have a customer (of the table Sales.Customers) connected to our e-commerce, this customer is looking for the product (of the table Warehouse.StockItems) "USB food flash drive - pizza slice" or he/she has just bought that product.
-Our goal is finding the similar products to the one he/she is looking at based on the behavior of other customers, in short words, we have to find products that are recommended for another one.
+Our goal is finding the similar products to the one he/she is looking at, based on the behavior of other customers.
+In short words, we have to find products that are recommended for another one.

 The following picture shows a possible scenario for our sales recommendation system.